MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/New-MgTeamChannel.md

           - `[TeamsApp <IMicrosoftGraphTeamsApp1>]`: teamsApp
           - `[WebUrl <String>]`: Deep link URL of the tab instance.
 Read only.
         - `[Topic <String>]`: (Optional) Subject or topic for the chat.
 Only available for group chats.
+        - `[WebUrl <String>]`: The URL for the chat in Microsoft Teams.
+The URL should be treated as an opaque blob, and not parsed.
+Read-only.
       - `[City <String>]`: The city in which the user is located.
 Maximum length is 128 characters.
-Supports $filter (eq, ne, NOT, ge, le, in, startsWith).
+Supports $filter (eq, ne, not, ge, le, in, startsWith, and eq on null values).
       - `[CompanyName <String>]`: The company name which the user is associated.
 This property can be useful for describing the company that an external user comes from.
-The maximum length of the company name is 64 characters.Supports $filter (eq, ne, NOT, ge, le, in, startsWith).
+The maximum length of the company name is 64 characters.Supports $filter (eq, ne, not, ge, le, in, startsWith, and eq on null values).
       - `[ConsentProvidedForMinor <String>]`: Sets whether consent has been obtained for minors.
 Allowed values: null, granted, denied and notRequired.
 Refer to the legal age group property definitions for further information.
-Supports $filter (eq, ne, NOT, and in).
+Supports $filter (eq, ne, not, and in).
       - `[ContactFolders <IMicrosoftGraphContactFolder1[]>]`: The user's contacts folders.
 Read-only.
 Nullable.
         - `[Id <String>]`: Read-only.
         - `[ChildFolders <IMicrosoftGraphContactFolder1[]>]`: The collection of child folders in the folder.
 Navigation property.
 Read-only.
 Nullable.
-        - `[Contacts <IMicrosoftGraphContact1[]>]`: The contacts in the folder.
+        - `[Contacts <IMicrosoftGraphContact[]>]`: The contacts in the folder.
 Navigation property.
 Read-only.
 Nullable.
           - `[Categories <String[]>]`: The categories associated with the item
           - `[ChangeKey <String>]`: Identifies the version of the item.
 Every time the item is changed, changeKey changes as well.
 This allows Exchange to apply changes to the correct version of the object.
 Read-only.
           - `[CreatedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z